jpierz/RunWild/README.md

 RunWild is an endless runner game made in Unity.
-Right now there is only code in /Assets/Scripts, once there are more features there will be a playable build available
+It can be played here: http://jpierz.github.io/RunWild